What is a Letter of Administration?

 Once you lodge your application it typically takes up to 10 business days before the court approves it.
 But you could wait a bit longer if the court asks for more information.
 If the estate you want to administer is overly complicated you could be waiting a few weeks.

-If all of this seems overwhelming speak to one of our lawyers who can take on this burden for you.
+If all of this seems overwhelming speak to one of our lawyers.
+We can help you apply for a grant of Letter of Administration and take on this burden for you.

 What outcomes can you expect?